 Experts put the number of known naturally occurring amino acids at approximately 500, though only 20 of those appear in the human genetic code.
 Those 20 amino acids link together to form proteins in the human body, garnering them the technical moniker “proteinogenic amino acids” as well as the nickname “the building blocks of proteins.”

-Protein is needed for pretty much every biological process in our bodies.
-We absolutely cannot live without it.
-Because amino acids make up protein, they’ve earned the prestigious title “the building blocks of life.”
+Protein is needed for pretty much every biological process in our bodies—we absolutely cannot live without it.
+Because amino acids make up protein, another apropos nickname for them might be “the building blocks of life.”

-Some proteins act as antibodies that help protect us against disease and viruses.
-Others are hormones that influence mood, energy levels, and libido.
+Some proteins act as antibodies that help protect us against disease and viruses, while others function as hormones that influence mood, energy levels, and libido.
 Proteins act as control switches for gene expression, determining which genes get turned on and off.
 And protein is needed to help heal wounds, repair tissue, and remove waste products produced during metabolism.

 Amino acids are the foundation of it all.
 One molecule of protein can be made up of 100 to 1,000 amino acids linked together in what’s called a peptide linkage.
 The specific sequence of amino acids determines the type of protein produced.